 Located only 40 minutes from downtown Nashville, TN in Dickson Country, Montgomery Bell State Park serves as a natural oasis for local city dwellers and a peaceful vacation destination for travelers.
 Three lakes are nestled into the 3,850-acre park and provide visitors the opportunity to soak up the sun on their swim beach shores and paddle the calm waters.

-The park was once the center of iron industry in Middle Tennessee.
+The park was once the center of the iron industry in Middle Tennessee.
 The park's namesake, Montgomery Bell, formed one of the largest iron industries in Tennessee.
 Iron was once thought to be more valuable than gold and was a very lucrative industry at the time.

-The park’s campground can accommodate 60 ft. campers on most electrical sites.
+The park also has eight environmentally-friendly modern cabins available for rent near Lake Acorn.
+The park’s campground can accommodate campers up to 60 feet on most electrical sites.
 The campground has on-site sewer at 40 sites and can accommodate small pop-up campers and large RVs.
 There are 94 campsites available at the park.

 The site of the first Cumberland Presbyterian Church is also located at Montgomery Bell State Park.
 The church was founded in 1810 in the log cabin home of Reverend Samuel McAdow.
-A replica of the cabin and a church are located within the park.
+A replica of the cabin and a church are within the park.

 Park Trail Maps

 Looking for a trail map?
 Click the link below to see a list of the maps available at this park.
 The page includes all the trail maps we have available, organized by park.
-We have free and paid options that provide you the details you need to have your next great adventure in Tennessee.
+We have free and paid options that provide you with the details you need to have your next great adventure in Tennessee.